pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 ## <a id="overview"></a>Overview

 SCST - Scan 2.0 is responsible for providing the framework to scan applications for their security posture.
 Scanning container images for known Common Vulnerabilities and Exposures (CVEs) implements this framework.
-A core tenet of this latest framework is to simplify integration for new plug-ins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scanning and pushing results to an OCI Compliant Registry.
+This framework simplifies integration for new plug-ins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scan and push results to an OCI compliant registry.

 During scanning:

-- A GrypeImageVulnerabilityScan creates the child resource ImageVulnerabilityScan.
+- A `GrypeImageVulnerabilityScan` creates the child resource `ImageVulnerabilityScan`.
-- The ImageVulnerabilityScan then creates a [Tekton PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) which instantiates a Pipeline.
-The Pipeline Spec specifies the Tasks `workspace-setup-task`, `scan-task`, and `publish-task` to perform the operations of setting up the workspace and environment configuration, running a scan, and publishing results to an OCI Compliant Registry.
+- The `ImageVulnerabilityScan` then creates a [Tekton PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) which instantiates a Pipeline.
+The Pipeline Spec specifies the tasks `workspace-setup-task`, `scan-task`, and `publish-task` to set up the workspace and environment configuration, run a scan, and publish results to an OCI compliant registry.
-- Each Task contains Steps which executes commands to achieve the end goal of the Task.
+- Each Task contains steps which execute commands to achieve the goal of the Task.
-- The PipelineRun also creates corresponding Taskruns for every Task in the Pipeline and executes them.
+- The PipelineRun creates corresponding TaskRuns for every Task in the Pipeline and executes them.
-- A Tekton Sidecar as a [no-op sidecar](https://github.com/tektoncd/pipeline/blob/main/cmd/nop/README.md#stopping-sidecar-containers) is used to trigger Tekton's injected sidecar cleanup.
+- A Tekton Sidecar as a [no-op sidecar](https://github.com/tektoncd/pipeline/blob/main/cmd/nop/README.md#stopping-sidecar-containers) triggers Tekton's injected sidecar cleanup.

 >**Note** SCST - Scan 2.0 is in Alpha and supersedes the [SCST - Scan component](overview.hbs.md).